wp-statistics/wp-statistics/readme.txt

 At this time (August 2016) WP Statistics seems to run fine with PHP 7.0.10, however you may experience issues that we haven't found yet.
 If you do, feel free to report it after you've confirmed it is not a problem with PHP.

+= PHP 7.1 Support =

+WP Statistics has not yet been tested on PHP 7.1 and reports so far (As of February 2017) indicate there are issues.
+As PHP 7.1 is still relatively new it is not recommended at this time.

 = IPv6 Support =

 WP Statistics supports IPv6 as of version 11.0, however PHP must be compiled with IPv6 support enabled, otherwise you may see warnings when a visitor from an IPv6 address hits your site.